A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 There are many ways to get more reliable figures.
 You could a) speak with your accountant and ask him to give you a rough idea or b) hire a qualified, professional valuer or c) do a bit of leg work to research how much businesses like yours are selling for.

 I prefer (c) partly because it's free, it's real and it's based on the market's current appetite for businesses like yours.
 No other method comes even close to this as a predictor of price.
+But all businesses are different, multiples vary widely, your business may not attract anywhere near the average or median price.

 How do you research prices in the market?
 Have a look at the list of marketplaces we've assembled for your convenience.
 The top ones like BusinessesForSale.com, RightBiz.co.uk and DaltonsBusiness.com have thousands of businesses currently advertised on their sites.
 And these are organised by sector / size / geographic region etc. Start collecting numbers (covered in more detail below) and plug them into a spreadsheet.
 Example (click image):

 Yeah, I know, it's hard work.
-But it's work that will give you a better idea of what's a good price for your business.
+But it's work that will give you a better idea of what's a good asking price for your business.
 Go to market at too low a price and you could be shooting yourself in the foot.
 Go to market with too high a price and you will scare away good buyers and permanently damage your chances of selling.

 So, do the research!
 It's worth the time and effort.